serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 To show you how, we’re going to take you through the steps of building your very own Alexa skill, by making a simple guessing game.
 The game will pull some images from Giphy, then ask users to guess which search term generated those images.

-In addition to learning about how voice works, you’ll learn how to take advantage of displays (available on some Amazon devices, such as the Echo Show).

 In this walkthrough, we will:
 - Set up an initial project for an Alexa skill
 - Get started using the Alexa Node.js SDK